ivan-ristovic/dotfiles/README.md

 It is possible to perform only some of the above steps by passing options (such as `--dotfiles` or `--packages`).
 Run `setup.sh --help` for more information.

-Entries from the installation lists are processed in the following manner:
-- lines beginning with a `#` sign are treated as comments
-- lines beginning with a `+` sign are treated as an "include" command (useful if same entries are present over multiple installation lists)
-- if a line does not match any of the above cases, it represents a package/script name
-    - if there exists a special setup script matching that name in the `install/` directory, it is invoked
-        - if name is prefixed with a `!` sign, then the installation will be performed after stowing (linking) dotfiles
-    - otherwise, it is assumed that there exists a package with such name and installation is attempted using the default package manager
-        - specially, for Arch Linux, lines prefixed with `aur:` will use `yay` instead of `pacman` for that entry
+Check out:
+- `lists/` directory for more information on the package installation lists

-Check out `install/` directory for more information on how to use the scripts for automatic mass package installations.
+- `install/` directory for more information on how to use the scripts for automatic mass package installations

-Check out `patches/` directory for more information on how to use the automatic file content patching system.
+- `patches/` directory for more information on how to use the automatic file content patching system

-`bin/` directory is placed on the `PATH` automatically if this dotfiles directory is found in user's home directory.